Daryl Janmaat: Feyenoord

 In the middle of 2012, after his contract expired, he signed for fellow top-division side Feyenoord, which he had already represented as a youth.
 Janmaat picked up two yellow cards in the space of one minute and was sent off on 9 December 2012 as Feyenoord drew with NAC Breda 2–2 in league play.
-On 17 March 2013, he scored the winning goal for Feyenoord as they defeated FC Utrecht 2–1.
+On 17 March 2013, he scored the winning goal for Feyenoord as they defeated Utrecht 2–1.

 Janmaat scored his first goal of the 2013–14 Eredivisie season on 16 February 2014, converting a pass from Graziano Pellè as Feyenoord drew 1–1 with NAC Breda.
 On 13 April, he scored on the half-volley in the 76th minute as Feyenoord defeated PSV 2–0 in league play.